alishacopley/youtube_data_analysis/README.md

 * Clone my git repository from GitHub.
     * git clone https://github.com/alishacopley/youtube_data_analysis.git

+* Move into the directory where the project is.

 * I used conda for this project.
 Create a conda virtual environment from my environment.yml file using